Commitment (Monica song)

-"Commitment" is a song recorded by American R&B singer Monica for her yet-to-be-released ninth studio album, Trenches.
-It was written by Monica and Kyle Christopher along with Denisia "Blu June" Andrews and Brittany "Chi" Coney, while production was helmed by Andrews and Coney under their production moniker Nova Wav.
-Her debut release with her own label Mondeenise Music after departing from RCA Records soon after releasing her previous album, Code Red (2015), it was released as the album's first single on January 11, 2019.
+"Commitment" is a song by American R&B singer Monica.
+Recorded for what was then considered to be released as her ninth studio album, Chapter 38, it was written by Monica and Kyle Christopher along with Denisia "Blu June" Andrews and Brittany "Chi" Coney, while production was helmed by Andrews and Coney under their production moniker Nova Wav.
+Her debut release with her own label Mondeenise Music after departing from RCA Records soon after releasing her previous album, Code Red (2015), it was released on January 11, 2019.
 "Commitment" reached number one on the US Billboard Adult R&B Songs chart for the week ending July 21, 2019, becoming her first chart topper in nine years.

 Critical reception

 Soulbounce found that "Commitment" had a "very forward chorus.
 Helping [Monica] put her requests out into the universe is laid-back production, with light flourishes of guitar mixed with trappy programmed drums that nod to her Atlanta roots.
 While the song doesn't reinvent her signature sound, it shows that Monica doesn't need major label backing to deliver the quality and consistency that she always brings to the table."
 Def Pen wrote that "relatable for any and all that strive for a healthy relationship with someone else, "Commitment" is classic Monica at her finest."